scottbale/.emacs.d/doc/log.md

 I've decided they are fundamental enough that I want them eagerly loaded and ready to go every time Emacs starts up.
 (I may reverse that decision for Projectile.)

+### WIP project.el

+Migrating to project.el.
+It's kind of deficient if the project is not under version control.